albert2lyu/rg99/README.md

 ![Alt text](imgs/main.jpg)

 ## Introduction
 Thanks Paul Cercueil and Opendingux development team.
 OpenDingux system is getting better and better.
 Based on OpenDingux resources, now, Linux OS can run on RG99 handheld.
-If you would like to port some emulators or games into this device, you can follow the build instrcution below, thanks !
+If you would like to port some emulators or games into this device, you can follow the build instruction below, thanks !

 |Component|Description                                 |
 |---------|--------------------------------------------|